2022 PDC World Cup of Darts Betting Tips & Predictions (June 16-19)

 Team: Danny Noppert and Dirk van Duijvenbode

 Due to the absence of Michael van Gerwen, the Netherlands is not nearly as dangerous as many expected the team to be.
-And it undoubtedly harms the Nerhlerlands’s chances to chase the record-5th title.
+And it undoubtedly harms the Nerhlerlands’ chances to chase the record-5th title.

 Although we consider Dirk van Duijvenbode a capable replacement and more than good enough to go toe-to-toe with anyone, he is not consistently playing at that level.
-Danny Noppert might be still riding high from his first Major title at the UK Open, but it was only his first Major, and he has a lot more to prove before we can start believing in him and his chances to upset the odds.
+Danny Noppert might still be riding high from his first Major title at the UK Open, but it was only his first Major, and he has a lot more to prove before we can start believing in him and his chances to upset the odds.

 If you want to bet on the World Cup of Darts 2022 and fancy the Netherlands, we don’t see a problem with that.
 Both players are excellent in their own right, but considering how much talent is elsewhere, there is a good reason why all online UK bookies list the team as third favourites at 5/1.